GURS FELLOWSHIP & MATCH

 The Urology Department of the Hospital Italiano de Buenos Aires is a tertiary care center covering all urological pathologies.

-Other reconstructive procedures include: Phalloplasties due to trauma, cancer or transgender surgery corrective surgery for the Peyronie’s disease, penile prosthesis, urinary divertions, repair of the vesico-vaginal fistulae, and female pelvic organ prolapse and make urinary incontinence.
+Other reconstructive procedures include: Phalloplasties due to trauma, cancer or transgender surgery, corrective surgery for the Peyronie’s disease, penile prosthesis, urinary divertions, repair of the vesico-vaginal fistulae, and female pelvic organ prolapse and urinary incontinence.

 Local and International Urologists visit our center every year and it is possible to attend to an average of 4 reconstructive procedures per week.
 Furthermore, the fellow program is accredited by the medical school of the Hospital Italiano de Buenos Aires.